 Guides are compulsory for all routes on Kilimanjaro.
 All our treks up the mountain are lead by highly trained and qualified guides, registered with the Kilimanjaro National Parks Board.

-Each of our guides has been selected over years, based on experience, safety record and through feedback from previous clients.
+Each of our guides has been selected over years, based on experience, safety record, and feedback from previous clients.
 Over the years they made a major contribution to our proud success rate of 95%+ and have safely guided in excess of 7000 successful Destination Africa Tours clients to the summit of Mount Kilimanjaro.

 SUPPORT STAFF RATIOS

-The average ratio of our support staff to climbers is 3 porters per climber, a cook and one guide for 2 climbers.
+The average ratio of our support staff to climbers is 3 porters per climber, a cook, and one guide for 2 climbers.
 This excellent staff to clients ratio, bolstered by our superior support equipment, will ensure your safety and enjoyment on the mountain.

 PORTERS AND COOK

 Porters do not only transport your gear and the supplies up and down the mountain.
-Arriving at every camp site long before you, they will have already erected your tent on your arrival.
+Arriving at every campsite long before you, they will have already erected your tent on your arrival.
 In the evening they will also boil drinking and washing water and the cook will prepare dinner of a quality that has surprised many previous clients.